 Different people express their thoughts differently and write them differently.
 A common mistake is providing feedback in a document where five to ten people chaotically write broad opinions that are not even on the same page.

 Client **Purple** offered us feedback in a shared document.
 Seven people gave their very conflicting opinions on how we should change it.
-Different temperaments mean some were certain of what they wanted, others gave mere suggestions, and others simply “don’t know how to put it.
+Different temperaments mean some were certain of what they wanted, others gave mere suggestions, and others “don’t know how to put it.
 It’s more of a general feeling”.
 Half of them probably hadn’t been to all the meetings but were happy to give their input.
 We started reading the paper, and we understood roughly half of it.
-Some wanted new features, and some didn’t know about specific components that have been discussed.
+Some wanted new features, and some didn’t know about specific components that had been discussed.
 They were arguing about features.
 It was more like an internal document, a first draft of the feedback they needed to go over in further meetings.

 **Purple** did precisely that, and things ran smoothly afterward.

 Setting deadlines on your own

 **Green** was trying to impress an investor, thinking they would most likely invest in their company if they made up a shorter deadline on the spot.